Newborn | when does it get easier?!

 Don’t over-analyse everything.

 With my first child I obsessed over his sleeping patterns.
-I’d read the books (the wrong ones!) and thought baby sleep was something I was supposed to be in control of.
+Whether he was feeding too much or not enough.
+I’d read all of the books (the wrong ones!)

 It didn’t matter if I put him down tired but awake, asleep, fully awake, wrapped in a blanket, with music, without music, while rocking…believe me, I tried every variation!